 Facet 2: D–DIVERSIFIED (More Products and Services) – Creating shared value with communities beyond OR operational areas through designing activities targeted for the wider society and for socio-economic benefits through the country.

-Facet 3: G–Green (Low Carbon Business Areas) – Maintaining environmental-friendliness and ensuring efficient management of natural resources.
+Facet 3: G–Green (Low Carbon Business Initiatives) – Maintaining environmental-friendliness and ensuring efficient management of natural resources.

 Under these three main facets of corporate citizenship and philanthropy, OR has established work plans for the projects and activities to create shared values with the society and community that would be consistent with the nature of business operations of the company.
 It has the following scope for highlighted operations: